laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

     return response()->json($user);
 });
 ```

-* We open the browser and go to this new link ***`http://127.0.0.1:8000/users/update`*** to find that the user and profile have been updated successfully.
+* We open the browser and navigate to the new URL ***`http://127.0.0.1:8000/users/update`*** to find that the user and profile have been updated successfully.
 ```json
 {
   "id": 1,